 Conveniently placed within walking distance of the railway station, your guest house in Haydon Bridge is a cosy and inviting residence of endless appeal.
 This family-owned spot features simply adorned, comfortable rooms, while the traditional breakfast, served unhurried in the charming dining room, provides all the zip you need to get the most from your morning.

-This morning you’ll be met at your guest house by our specially chosen expert guide and taken on a private day out around breath-taking Hadrian’s Wall.
+This morning you’ll be met after breakfast by our specially chosen local guide and taken on a full-day tour of Hadrian’s Wall.
 Stretching 73 miles across the northern tip of England, Hadrian’s Wall is the largest Roman artefact in existence – too big to tackle without insider knowledge.
-You’ll be guided by a friendly and knowledgeable local, taken to the most significant points of the wall, while enjoying a picnic lunch along the way.
+You’ll be guided by a friendly and knowledgeable local and taken to the most significant points of the wall.

 A fairly short train journey this morning, from Haydon Bridge to Penrith, gateway to the north lakes.
 Arriving at Penrith, you’ll be met by private transfer and dropped at your hotel in an evocative and historic village on Ullswater.

 Ullswater is one of our favourite spots in the Lake District.
 In the shadow of Helvellyn, England’s third-highest peak, Ullswater is regarded by many as the most beautiful of the lakes, and who are we to argue?
 Stretching for nine miles, surrounded by classic English countryside and ancient settlements, Ullswater is the best of the Lake District in miniature, and a place to which we never tire of returning.

 Your Hotel by Ullswater